Traces of Ecstasy | Lagos Biennial Fourth Edition

 Traces of Ecstasy Pavilion, Lagos Biennial 2024, installation view.
 Photograph by Amanda Iheme.

-Viewers additionally encounter a series of monumental textiles by Thompson, founder of the experimental, gender non-binary fashion label, Lagos Space Programme.
-Continuing their formal innovations in àdìrẹ—a resist indigo-dyeing technique long practiced by the Yoruba in what is today southwestern Nigeria—the textiles’ aerial suspension, evoking market tarps and ephemeral architectures for refuge, provides a sense of protection and communal gathering for viewers’ bodies.
+Viewers additionally encountered a series of monumental textiles by Thompson, founder of the experimental, gender-expansive fashion label, Lagos Space Programme.
+Continuing their formal innovations in àdìrẹ—a resist indigo-dyeing technique long practiced by the Yoruba in what is today southwestern Nigeria—the textiles’ aerial suspension, evoking market tarps and ephemeral architectures for refuge, provided a sense of protection and communal gathering for viewers’ bodies.
 Thompson also rips, tears, and folds the works’ surfaces, these violent gestures suggesting the scarred, brutalized skin of the postcolonial African body politic.

 Traces of Ecstasy Pavilion, Lagos Biennial 2024, installation view.
 Photograph by Amanda Iheme.